kadetXx/tr-stack/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) on your browser and get started right away.
+Open [http://localhost:3000](http://localhost:3000) on your browser and get started right away 🚀